xavierchia/xavierchia.github.io/_posts/2021-12-01-lemon-squeezy-carrd.md

 permalink: carrd-lemonsqueezy
 ---

-First we need the LemonSqueezy overlay code.
-We can find it by clicking on "Share".
+First we need the [LemonSqueezy](https://www.lemonsqueezy.com) overlay code.
+We can find it by clicking on "Share" next to our product's name.

 ![CleanShot 2021-12-01 at 08.30.07@2x.png]({{site.baseurl}}/images/CleanShot 2021-12-01 at 08.30.07@2x.png)